mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquedeed-1-0-0.md

 There are no privacy considerations that are specific to this DID Method specificiation.
 Privacy considersations and requirements are the responsiblity of a particular platform implementation and the classes of Business Processes and Business Documents supported by that platform.

-The syntax and construction of a "BlueToque Deed" Identifier and its associated DID Document helps to ensure that no Personally Identifiable Information (PII) or other personal data is exposed by these constructs.
+The syntax and construction of a "BlueToqueTools Deed" Identifier and its associated DID Document helps to ensure that no Personally Identifiable Information (PII) or other personal data is exposed by these constructs.

-Implementers need to be aware of the privacy implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, that in turn, leverage the "BlueToque Deed" Method specification.
+Implementers need to be aware of the privacy implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, that in turn, leverage the "BlueToqueTools Deed" Method specification.

 More importantly, Implementers need to be highly aware of the types of Fully Decentralized Objects they are managing and processing on the Trusted Digital Web.
 For example, the privacy implications of processing an NFT for a kiss are significantly different compared to an international SWIFT-like monetary transfer.